 For this method we use the convenient disposable aluminum foil barbecue grill plates we can buy at Aldi.
 When using the gas grill I usually grill the kabobs within the aluminum plates on medium to low heat for 5 minutes.
 Then I turn them around and grill the other side for 5 minutes.

 In the next step I switch to low heat and repeat this process again for 5 minutes each.
+If you have a charcoal grill I recommend to test out what works for you best.

 As with direct grilling, you should regularly check the cooking condition in order to maintain perfectly cooked food.

-As a general rule, never leave vegetables on the grill for too long to avoid the risk of drying out.
+I recommend to never leave vegetables on the grill for too long to avoid the risk of drying out.
 As dried vegetable skewers no longer taste delicious you should occasionally check your grilled vegetable kabobs.Print

 Ultimate grilled vegetable kabobs with caramelized pineapple chunks